 Download the Tenant Based Rental Assistance Application

-Completed applications must be submitted to the address specified below no later than Thursday, December 5, 2013 at 5:00 pm.
+Completed applications must be submitted to the address specified below no later than Friday, December 5, 2014 at 4:30 pm.
 Applications MAY NOT be sent by FAX, mail or email.
 However, they may be delivered on or before December 5th.
-Applications hand carried will be accepted between the hours of 8:30 am and 5:00 pm on city work days as well as on the due date.
+Applications hand carried will be accepted between the hours of 8:30 am and 5:00 pm on city work days; on the due date Friday, December 5, 2014 until 4:30 pm.

 Applications must be submitted to: